lawrence-innovative-tech/java/Classloader/Java Class loader.md

 Basically, three type of the loader are exist.
 But in my point view there is a four.
 Because the last one is not a loader instead it load the primitive data type and array so that I declare as is loader.

-1. Bootstrap Class Loader :
+1. Bootstrap Class Loader : Loads all the
 2. Platform Class Loader :
 3. Application or System Class Loader :
 4. JRE - It loads only **Primitive data types and array**.